arcristo/zend-doc-theme-pt-br/README.md

 This repository contains the MkDocs theme proposed for Zend Framework documentation.

-It is forked from the repo [zf-mkdoc-theme](https://github.com/zendframework/zf-mkdoc-theme), with a number of modifications, including:
+It is based on the repo [zf-mkdoc-theme](https://github.com/zendframework/zf-mkdoc-theme), with a number of modifications, including:

 - Footer modifications to link to the ZF project.